Every relationship encounters problems from time to time and our ability to solve these problems is what breaks or makes the relationship.

 He needs to feel like a man and not making love could be really frustrating for him.

-A man also finds fulfillment in providing for his lover or wife; it makes him feel useful and wanted.
+A man also finds fulfillment in providing for his woman; it makes him feel useful and wanted.

 Have you ever wondered if there was something you could do to help your partner out of a bad mood swing or depression?